-^{1: 2021} Global Deloitte Digital Study commissioned by Snap Inc. Base = Aggregate (n=710) Q: How much do you agree or disagree with each of the statements below?
-AR allows me to be more creative | A: Agree/strongly agree 2 and 3: Base = Aggregate (n=707), Snapchatters (n=383), Non-Snapchatters (n=324) Conclusion Consumers continuously expect more personalized and engaging experiences that enable them to interact with the world.
+^{1: 2021} Global Deloitte Study commissioned by Snap Inc.

+Base = Aggregate (n=670) Q: How much do you agree or disagree with each of the statements below?
+AR allows me to be more creative | A: Agree/strongly agree 2 and 3: Base = Aggregate (n=690), Snapchatters (n=412), Non-Snapchatters (n=278) (Consumers are now seeing [AR] as a bilateral conversation and as a production tool to create new content; now consumers can edit their environment and transport themselves where they want to be."

+Conclusion Consumers continuously expect more personalized and engaging experiences that enable them to interact with the world.
 AR is delivering that to consumers, today, but there remains untapped potential for so much more.
 Brands know the consumer appetite for AR is already here - consumers are far more likely to pay attention to brands using AR.
 There is a content imperative for brands to meet consumers AR demand, and now is the time to meet this demand.
 Brands that meet the demand for AR experiences may be more likely to gain market share in the future.
 The convergence of use cases and the networking effects is expediting AR adoption.
 But to unlock AR's potential, brands, developers, and platforms need to work together to accelerate content development and grow the AR ecosystem.